oomlout/oomlout_oomp_builder/navigation/electronic/header/2_54_mm/30_pin/through_hole/part/readme.md

-# Electronic Header 2 54 Mm 30 Pin Through Hole
+# Electronic Header 2 54 mm 30 Pin Through Hole

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base